DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2-proposal.md

 3. A statement of the primary output (i.e., state whether you will create a report/paper, a website, or an application).
 If your project _analyzes_ data, specify how you will communicate the analyses.
 If your project _generates_ data, how will you analyze the data it produces?

 In addition to the above structure, you need to justify why your project will be successful.
 In particular, if your project relies on data that was _not_ used in the Quarter 1 Project, you need to prove the following:
-1. You can obtain the data.
+- You can obtain the data.
-2. The data contains the information needed.
+- The data contains the information needed.
-3. The data is of sufficient quality.
+- The data is of sufficient quality.

 The easiest way to do this is to actually obtain the data while writing the proposal and perform some preliminary analyses to ensure it will actually be able to help you accomplish your goals.

+{: .red }
 In years past, many groups fell in the trap of waiting until Quarter 2 to obtain their data, and by the time they realized that they either can't obtain their data or that it won't actually help them with their project, they had wasted a significant portion of the quarter. **Don't let this be you!**

 ### Working in Groups